Emon69420/CodeWise/README.md

 ### 2. Ingest a Repository

-- Enter a GitHub repository URL in the UI.
+- Enter a GitHub repository URL in the UI, or add path to the private repo.
 - (Optional) Provide a GitHub Personal Access Token for private repos.
 - Click "Ingest" to process and index the repository.